matez0/mycurrency/README.md

 # Web platform for calculating currency exchange rates

+The platform uses currency exchange rates from pluggable external services, storing them in its database for provision.

+Data provider external services are prioritized, and the data from the available service with the highest priority is selected for use.

 ## API endpoints

 - Retrieve currency exchange rates from a specific currency to all available currencies for a given time period.